rroutsong/scrapechan/README.md

 Not working entirely as of 8/31/2018

 ### TODO
-* Update old version to work with new /wg/ board url, and tags
 * Write tests
 * Add more functionality to indexing
-* Recognition of graphic images and optional exclusion of said images from index and download, using: [ch2h/isporn](https://github.com/c2h2/isporn)
+* Recognition of graphic images and optional exclusion of said images from index and download, using(at first): [sstephenson/execjs](https://github.com/sstephenson/execjs) & [pa7/nude.js](https://github.com/pa7/nude.js)
+  * Then recreate this [algorithm](https://sites.google.com/a/dcs.upd.edu.ph/csp-proceedings/Home/pcsc-2005/AI4.pdf?attredirects=0) in ruby and utilize that

 ### License